vylim/restaurant-text-classification/README.md

 # Restaurant-Text-Classification

 Our restaurant text classification uses data taken both reviews and businesses statistics from the popular Yelp app.
 This application uses Jupyter Notebook and n-gram models to classify types of restaurant cuisines and the formality of restaurants.
-After extracting and finding those results, we look at our Z-score, recall, precision, and many more to understand each classification.
+After extracting and finding those results, we look at our f1-score, recall, precision, and many more to understand each classification.
 Lastly, we created a zero-shot LLM classification to get cuisine types and formality based on the review text.

 ## Setup Instructions
 1. Navigate into repo directory https://github.com/vylim/restaurant-text-classification.git and clone it.